gustavo1902/C/README.md

-# Exercícios realizados para estudo da linguagem C.
+# Códigos realizados no decorrer do estudo da linguagem C